 How to apply

-We will also consider applications for funding in the second year of the programme, especially if you aim to begin early in the financial year.
-Multi-year awards are possible for longer projects, but all projects must end by March 2024.
+Multi-year awards are possible for longer projects, but all projects must end by March 2025.

 To apply please complete the Application form and return to us via email to